 Subscriber login, profile, and subscription management

 Q: I have to log in repeatedly to view articles on seattletimes.com.
-I've tried checking "Keep me logged in" at log in, but am still having problems staying logged in.
+I've tried checking "Keep me logged in" at log in, but I am still having problems.
+How do I stay logged in?

 A: To remain logged in to seattletimes.com, your browser must have cookies enabled.
 If your browser privacy settings are set to "Never Remember History" (Firefox), "Clear History when Firefox closes" (Firefox), "InPrivate Browsing" (IE) or "Delete Browsing History on Exit" (IE), your cookies will be deleted each time you close the browser.
 You need to change these settings to preserve your login status for more than one browsing session.

-If you are using an iOS device (iPad, iPhone, etc.), make sure the "Private Browsing" Safari setting is turned off.
+If you are using an iOS device (iPhone or iPad), make sure the "Private Browsing" Safari setting is turned off.

 To learn more about cookies and how we use them, refer to our Privacy Statement.
 If you are still having trouble staying logged in, please call customer service at 1.800.542.0820 (mobile phones only outside of the U.S. and Canada).